SciTools/iris/docs/iris/src/whatsnew/latest.rst

 * `CF Ancillary Data`_ variables are now supported, and can be loaded from and saved to NetCDF-CF files.
 Support for `Quality Flags`_ is also provided to ensure they load and save with appropriate units.
+See :pull:`3800`.

 Dependency Updates